 While you may have seen recent stories about the volume of foreclosures today, context is important.
 During the pandemic, many homeowners were able to pause their mortgage payments using the forbearance program.
 The goal was to help homeowners financially during the uncertainty created by the health crisis. (more…)

 When mortgage forbearance plans were first announced and the pandemic surged through the country in early 2020, many homeowners were allowed to pause their mortgage payments.
 Some analysts were concerned that once the forbearance program ended, the housing market would experience a wave of foreclosures like what happened after the housing bubble 15 years ago. (more…)

-With forbearance plans about to come to an end, many are concerned the housing market will experience a wave of foreclosures like what happened after the housing bubble 15 years ago.
-Here are four reasons why that won’t happen. (more…)
+With forbearance plans coming to an end, many are concerned the housing market will experience a wave of foreclosures similar to what happened after the housing bubble 15 years ago.
+Here are a few reasons why that won’t happen.

 Even though experts agree there’s no chance of a large-scale foreclosure crisis, there are a number of homeowners who may be coming face-to-face with foreclosure as a possibility.
 And while the overall percentage of homeowners at risk is decreasing with time (see graph below), that’s little comfort to those individuals who are facing challenges today. (more…)